CK-Explorer/DuoSubs/docs/design.rst

 -   The **accuracy** of the merging process **varies** on the `model <https://huggingface.co/models?library=sentence-transformers>`_ selected.
--   Some sentence **fragments** from secondary subtitles may be **misaligned** to the primary subtitles line due to the tokenization algorithm used.
+-   Some sentence **fragments** from secondary subtitles may be **misaligned** to the primary subtitles line due to the :ref:`tokenization algorithm <tokenization>` used.
 -   **Secondary** subtitles might **contain extra whitespace** as a result of token-level merging.
 -   The algorithm may **not** work reliably if the **timestamps** of some matching lines